-As SOX2 is expressed in non-taste epithelial progenitors, we reasoned that in the absence of SOX2, keratinocyte differentiation might also be disturbed throughout the tongue.
 Mechanosensory filiform papillae with small, short pits between them make up the majority of the non-taste epithelium.
-K14+ progenitors in control tongues surround the mesenchymal core of each filiform papilla (Fig. 5E, asterisks), reside in filiform papilla per se (Fig. 5E, arrows), and lie at the basement membrane of the interpapillary pits (IPPS) (Fig. 5E); this pattern did not differ 1 day after SOX2cKO (data not shown).
-At 2 days following Sox2 deletion, spinous-shaped filiform papillae with mesenchymal cores were present (Fig. 5F, arrows and asterisks), however, IPPs now comprised mostly K14+ progenitors instead of K14- differentiated keratinocytes, and layers of K14+ cells within the IPPs extended to the tongue surface (Fig. 5I, IPP and white vertical bars).
-At 7 and at 11 days post-induction, filiform papillae were lost altogether and K14+ progenitor cells expanded throughout the entire depth of the non-taste epithelium (Fig. 5G, H, white vertical bars).
+K14+ progenitors in control tongues surround the mesenchymal core of each filiform papilla (Fig. 5E, asterisks), reside in filiform papilla per se (Fig. 5E, arrows), and lie at the basement membrane of the interpapillary pits (IPPs) (Fig. 5E); this pattern did not differ 1 day after SOX2cKO (data not shown).
+At 2 days following Sox2 deletion, spinous-shaped filiform papillae with mesenchymal cores were present (Fig. 5F, arrows and asterisks); however, IPPs now comprised mostly K14+ progenitors instead of K14- differentiated keratinocytes, and layers of K14+ cells within the IPPs extended to the tongue surface (Fig. 5F, IPP and white vertical bar).
+At 7 and at 11 days post-induction, filiform papillae were lost altogether and K14+ progenitor cells expanded throughout the entire depth of the non-taste epithelium (Fig. 5G,H, white vertical bars).

-To determine if K14+ progenitors expand in the lingual epithelium because of sustained proliferation, we used Ki67 to detect actively cycling cells (Fig. 6A, A').
-In control tongues, the majority of progenitor cells are Ki67+ and are restricted to the basal epithelial layer (Fig. 6B, B').
-At 2 days, proliferating cells appeared disorganized, with numerous Ki67+ cells in suprabasal layers of the epithelium (Fig 6C, C', arrowheads).
+To determine whether K14+ progenitors expand in the lingual epithelium because of sustained proliferation, we used Ki67 (MKI67) as a marker to detect actively cycling cells (Fig. 6A,A').
+In control tongues, the majority of progenitor cells are Ki67+ and are restricted to the basal epithelial layer (Fig. 6B,B').
+At 2 days, proliferating cells had a disorganized distribution, with numerous Ki67+ cells in suprabasal layers of the epithelium (Fig. 6C,C', arrowheads).
 With prolonged SOX2 loss, progressively more proliferating cells were detected both basally and suprabasally (Fig. 6D-E', arrowheads indicate suprabasal cells).